Pseudo-quotients of algebraic actions and their application to character varieties: Review of Geometric Invariant Theory

+The previous example shows that constructing good quotients for actions of reductive groups on affine varieties is quite easy thanks to Nagata's theorem.
+Nevertheless, for general algebraic varieties the problem is more involved and some extra pieces of data are needed, even though $G$ is reductive.

+Let us suppose that we are considering the algebraic action of a reductive group $G$ on an algebraic variety $X$.
+The first problem we must address is that now $\cO(X)$, the ring of regular functions on $X$, does not characterizes $X$ (e.g. $\cO(X) = k$ whenever $X$ is smooth projective).
+Thus it do<es not make sense to use it to construct the quotient.
+Nevertheless, if $X \subseteq {\mathbb{P}^N_k}$ then we have a natural substitute, namely considering an extension of the action of $G$ to the ambient space ${\mathbb{A}^{N+1}_k}$ where the affine cone of $X$ lies.
+In this vein, the action of $G$ on $X$ can be studied through its action on $\cO({\mathbb{A}^{N+1}_k}) = k[x_0, \ldots, x_N]$.

-In this framework, GIT deals with the problem of existence of these quotients for the action of a reductive group $G$ on an algebraic variety $X$.
-Suppose also that the action of $G$ is \emph{linearizable}, meaning that there exists a line bundle $L \to X$ with a fiberwise linear action of $G$ compatible with the one on $X$.
-Observe that, if $L$ is ample, then some tensor power of $L$ gives an embedding $X \hookrightarrow \mathbb{P}^N$ for $N$ large enough.
-In this setting, the linearization reduces to a linear representation $G \to \GL{N+1}(k)$ such that, when restricted to $X \subseteq \mathbb{P}^N$, gives the original action.
+Furthermore, we may suppose that this action on ${\mathbb{A}^{N+1}_k}$ is actually through linear maps.
+In this situation, we get the notion of a {\emph{linearization}} of the action: a linear representation $G \to \GL{N+1}(k)$ {which}, when restricted to $X \subseteq {\mathbb{P}^N_k}$, gives the original action.
+Notice that the same concept can be described intrinsically by means of line bundles.
+The action of $G$ is said to be \emph{linearizable} if there exists a line bundle $L \to X$ with a fiberwise linear action of $G$ compatible with the one on $X$.
+Observe that, if $L$ is ample, then some tensor power of $L$ gives an embedding $X \hookrightarrow {\mathbb{P}^N_k}$ for $N$ large enough, recovering the extrinsic notion of {linearization}.